kashif-nawaz/charmed-kubernetes-on-bare-metals/README.md

 * In order to finish, you need to login to the MaaS GUI at http://$MASS_VM_IP_ADDRESS:5240/MAAS/ and go through some steps to finish the MaaS setup process (unfortunately, I did capture those screens, so I am not adding those screens.

 ### Network Setup in MaaS
-* I am only using a single network deployment in my lab (change the following values as per your setup).
+* I am using a single network deployment in my lab (change the following values as per your setup).
 ```
 export SUBNET=192.168.24.0/24
 export FABRIC_ID=$(maas admin subnet read "$SUBNET" | jq -r ".vlan.fabric_id")